tkruse/build-bench/README.md

 I do not know for sure.
 There must be some overhead not present in the other systems, maybe a new JVM process is started for each test.

 Note that for sbt and leiningen, extra plugins were required to run JUnit tests written in Java.
 These buildsystems would specialize on tests written in Scala/Clojure, and the results here do not tell whether tests written in Scala or Clojure would have similar overheads.

-## So which buildsystem is best?

-It depends on what you need.

-To choose, consider the following:

-- Learning curve
-- Maturity
-- Performance
-- Documentation
-- Community size
-- IDE support
-- Plugin archives, integration with static code analysis, metrics, reports, etc.
-- multi language support

 ## I get InstantiationExceptions with some buildsystem, what is going on?